jenningsanderson/aws-athena-workshop/README.md

 		FROM
 		    changesets
 		WHERE
-		    changesets.tags['comment'] LIKE '%hotosm%' -- hotosm changesets only GROUP BY
+		    lower(changesets.tags['comment']) LIKE '%hotosm%' -- hotosm changesets only GROUP BY
 		    changesets.user
 		ORDER BY lifespan DESC